aridjayarecipes/cutesrecipes.web.app/content/post/2575-recipe-of-quick-healthy-stamina-soup.md

 1. First, cook garlic with mid-high heat.
 1. When garlic turned light brown add meat, cook another 2-3 mins.
 Then you add vegetables beside top of the nappa leaf.
 And cook another minute.
 1. Add water and cubes soup stock cook few more mins.
 1. Then add ginger and nappa top.
-Add salt & pepper to taste, if need any.
+Add salt &amp; pepper to taste, if need any.

 Dodges, kicks, blocks, and jumps all use Stamina and everyone The Adventure log journals also increase Max Stamina of all characters on your account once.
 This turtle soup puts most others to shame.
 I put in emantic russula and stinkhorn but got rabage health instead.
 Warm up with this vegetarian minestrone soup!
 This classic minestrone soup recipe is healthy, easy to make, and tastes incredible.